Cedar Key 2014 Seafood Festival: Good reason to explore historic town

 Seafood festivals are common in Florida, but I think the Cedar Key Seafood Festival is uncommonly appealing.

-In 2012, the Cedar Key Seafood Festival is Oct.
-20 and 21, just in time for the first of the cooler weather that ushers in festival season in Florida.
+In 2014, the Cedar Key Seafood Festival is Oct.
+18 and 19, just in time for cooler weather and the start of stone crab season.

 What makes the Cedar Key Seafood Festival special?

 First, and quite obviously, it takes place in Cedar Key, one of America’s coolest small towns, according to Budget Travel.

 Cedar Key is a charming little town with fewer than 1,000 permanent residents and a fascinating history.
 (It’s Florida’s second oldest town!)
 Cedar Key is about 60 miles west of Gainesville, so its out-of-the-way location has helped keep it authentic.
 (Here’s a Florida Rambler guide to Cedar Key.)

 Second, you may think of New England when you think of clams, but Cedar Key is actually one of the nation’s top source of farm-raised clams.

 Third, the Cedar Key Seafood Festival is the only time you can tour historic Seahorse Key, three miles from Cedar Key.
 A shuttle boat from downtown takes visitors to tour the island and its lighthouse, which was built before the Civil War.
 Seahorse Key is now part of Cedar Key National Wildlife Refuge.